AttackOnJasper/University-notes/psych253/psych253.md

 	- Covariation principle: multiple people engage in same behavior
 	- Figure out the cause of behavior (internal / external)
 	- 3 kinds of information
+		- Consistency: How consistent is the person’s behavior in this situation
+			- not consistent -> little attribution can be made
 		- Consensus: To what extent do others in this situation behave similarly
-			- yes -> external; no -> internal
+			- high -> external; low (i.e. different from other people) -> internal
 		- Distinctiveness: How specific is the person’s behavior to this particular situation
-			- yes -> external (其他都不喜欢就喜欢这部电影，说明是电影好) / no -> internal
-		- Consistency: How consistent is the person’s behavior in this situation
+			- it can be external or internal; need to be combined with other information

 ### How Do We Make Attributions
 - Fundamental attribution error